ditahm6/k8s-security/k8s-best-practise.md

 ## k8s(cluster(Node(Pod(Container(image(version))))))
     - Specify a pinned version on each container image Why?
         Otherwise, the latest version is fetched, which makes it unpredictable and intransparent as to which versions are deployed in the cluster
+        These can be set in the deployment file or the CICD pipeline

     - Configure a liveness probe on each container Why?
-        K8s knows the Pod state, not the application state.
-Sometimes a pod is running, but the container inside crashed.
-With a liveness probe, we can let K8s know when it needs to restart the container
+        K8s knows the Pod state, not the application state Sometimes a pod is running, but the container inside crashed With a liveness probe, we can let K8s know when it needs to restart the container It can be configured in the spec section of a deployment This is beneficial, when the application is already running

     - Configure a readiness probe on each container Why?
-        Let's K8s know if an application is ready to receive traffic
+        Let's K8s know if an application is ready to receive traffic This handles the starting up process, lets k8s know that the application inside the pod has started and is ready We can achieve both liveness && readiness probe, by using
+            1. commands
+            2. TCP probes
+            3. HTTP probes

     - Configure resource limits & requests for each container Why?
         To make sure 1 buggy container doesn't eat up all resources, breaking the cluster

     - Don't use NodePort in production
         Why?
-        NodePort exposes Worker Nodes directly, multiple points of entry to secure.
-Better alternative: Loadbalancer or Ingress
+        NodePort exposes Worker Nodes directly, multiple points of entry to the cluster, making it insecure Better alternative: Loadbalancer or Ingress

     - Always deploy more than 1 replica for each application for HA (it is better to split resources between two pods than to have one)
         Why?
         To make sure your application is always available, no downtime for users!

     - Always have more than 1 Worker Node